Auroratide/auroratide.com/content/posts/meet-kafka/content.md

 <point-compilation-view using="kirks-goals" highlight="1"></point-compilation-view>

-<article-image src="/assets/posts/meet-kafka/topics-diagram.png" alt="Kafka Topics" caption="Diagram of topics in Kafka" size="lg"></article-image>
+<article-image src="/assets/posts/meet-kafka/topics-diagram.png" title="Kafka Topics" alt="Pat is a producer, Kirk is Kafka, and Carol is a consumer.
+Boxes underneath Kirk represent topics." caption="Diagram of topics in Kafka" size="lg"></article-image>

 ## Partitions

 Ok, time to create a _pretty weird_ problem for Kirk.
 Let's say Carol has somehow learned how to clone herself...

-<article-image src="/assets/posts/meet-kafka/many-carols.png" alt="Many Carols" caption="What will Kirk do now?" size="lg"></article-image>
+<article-image src="/assets/posts/meet-kafka/many-carols.png" alt="There are five Carols now, and Kirk is visibly shocked." caption="What will Kirk do now?" size="lg"></article-image>

 <point-compilation-view using="carols-problems" highlight="1"></point-compilation-view>